-I have completed my MSc in Strategic Marketing from the prestigious Cranfield School of Management with distinction.
+I have completed my MSc in Strategic Marketing with distinction.
 I have worked for a top financial services company as a Marketing Executive for several years.

 Customer relationship management and complaint handling – Norwich Union